-Is a US-North Korea war imminent?
+Could tensions turn into war in North Korea?

 Trump factor

 Complicating matters is the fact that the presidency of Donald Trump has ushered in a new era of US tough talk and brinksmanship.

 Trump and key members of his Cabinet have recently upped the rhetoric, saying "the era of strategic patience is over" and "all options are on the table" when it comes to dealing with the isolated state.

 While the two refrains signal a shift in policy, they are lacking on specifics.